A GUIDE TO FORM YOUR OWN RUNNING GROUP

 By: Andi Ripley

 Don’t get me wrong- I love my running stroller.
 The feeling of barreling down the trail with the double-wide in full sail, boys singing along to Disney show tunes- it’s great!
 But let’s be honest, a gal needs a break from pushing an extra fifty-pound load (even if they’re darn cute).
 Staying healthy and sane requires jumping the ever-present hurdle of childcare.
+Forming your own running group might be more rewarding than you think!

 I was born into the tradition of running groups.
 They are part of the fabric of my life.
 My mom has always been a social runner.
 Both through her example and my own experience, I have seen the incredible value of a running group.